KnodesCommunity/nest-casl/docs-source/guide/use-with-guards.md

 If you're using `passport`, you can delegate the user retrieval.
 Let's say you have a JWT `passport` strategy.

-{@codeblock folded test/use-with-guards/jwt-passport.strategy.ts | src/strategies/jwt-passport.strategy.ts}
+{@codeblock use-with-guards/jwt-passport.strategy.ts folded | src/strategies/jwt-passport.strategy.ts}

 Still using the naive approach, you can then declare the controller like this:

-{@codeblock test/use-with-guards/passport-naive.controller.ts | src/controllers/passport-naive.controller.ts}
+{@codeblock use-with-guards/passport-naive.controller.ts | src/controllers/passport-naive.controller.ts}

 ## The tests

 Wanna see the behavior as tests ?
 Here you are !

-{@codeblock folded test/use-with-guards/naive-test.e2e-spec.ts}
+{@codeblock use-with-guards/naive-test.e2e-spec.ts folded}

 # The recommended approach